wordofwarning/wordofwarning.org/current/2014-emergency/earlyafternoon/index.md

 **Rosanne Robertson ¦ *Touched***
 A performance installation exploring contact between body, object, performance structures and heightened emotional states via sound.
 Making sound by touching in a simple and ritualistic performance, the artist interacts instinctively according to the unique situation, architecture and acoustic design of the rear atrium of Z-arts, creating a temporary sound monument to the moment.
 Rosanne Robertson is an artist based in the North of England working with vibrations, objects and the body.
-*For me Rosanne's very much a 'doodlebug', that is to say, a provocateur who tirelessly works across all  platforms, creating work by any medium necessary and who works beneath the skin* — Dazed and Confused.
+>*For me Rosanne's very much a 'doodlebug', that is to say, a provocateur who tirelessly works across all  platforms, creating work by any medium necessary and who works beneath the skin*<br>Dazed and Confused.
 [rosannerobertson.com](http://www.rosannerobertson.com) ¦ [@R0sanneR](http://twitter.com/R0sanneR)
 ![image](image.jpg)